 Describe the processes that exist in the jurisdiction and region for persons with disabilities to request and obtain reasonable accommodations and accessibility modifications to address the barriers discussed above.

-Describe any difficulties in achieving homeownership experienced by persons with disabilities and by persons with different types of disabilities.
+Describe any difficulties in achieving homeownership experienced by persons with disabilities and by persons with different types of disabilities in the jurisdiction and region.

 Disproportionate Housing Needs

-Describe any disproportionate housing needs experienced by persons with disabilities and by persons with certain types of disabilities.
+Describe any disproportionate housing needs experienced by persons with disabilities and by persons with certain types of disabilities in the jurisdiction and region.

 Additional Information

-Beyond the HUD-provided data, provide additional relevant information, if any, about disability and access issues in the jurisdiction and region affecting groups with other protected characteristics.
+Beyond the HUD-provided data, provide additional relevant information, if any, about disability and access issues in the jurisdiction and region including those affecting persons with disabilities with other protected characteristics.

 The program participant may also describe other information relevant to its assessment of disability and access issues.